tlacoyodefrijol/API/README.md

 Besides that, there are a few environmental variables that you'll need to set:

+* `DATABASE_URL=[db connection string]` — On Heroku with Postgres, this will be set for you.
+When testing locally, “sqlite:///data.db” is a great way to skip Postgres installation.
 * `FLASK_KEY=[whatever you want]` — This is a string that you'll check to make sure that only trusted people are deleting things
 * `GITHUB_TOKEN=[Github API token]` — Read about setting that up here: http://developer.github.com/v3/oauth/
 * `S3_BUCKET=[Name of the bucket]` — This is the bucket where you'll store the JSON files